junfanz1/junfanz1.github.io/_posts/2021-04-11-Kaggle-Course-Notes.md

 Two parameters that have largest effect on how SGD training proceeds:

 - __minibatch / batch__: Each iteration's sample of training data. (__epoch__: a complete round of training data.)
 - __learning rate__: Size of shift in direction of each batch is determined by learning rate.
-Small learning rate $\Rightarrow$ network needs to see more minibatches before its weights converge to best values.
+Small learning rate $$\Rightarrow$$ network needs to see more minibatches before its weights converge to best values.

 Optimizer: `Adam` has adaptive learning rate that makes it suitable for most problems without any parameter tuning, it's self-tuning.